-A program for the stabilisation of charitable institutions.
+A programme for the stabilisation of charitable institutions.

 Expansion of digitisation, including broadband expansion, which is important for companies in the cultural and creative industries, cultural institutions and non-profit cultural institutions in rural areas.

 -On 9 June 2020, the music sector reacted to the new set of measures, welcoming the stimulus package and the set of specific measures for the cultural sector, but deploring that parts of the music industry were explicitly mentioned while others - such as labels and publishers - were not, as this failed to address the industry's complex value chain. (see here)

 - Tickets for club nights were formerly levied at 19%, but were subsequently eligible for the lower rate of sales tax after being redefined as “concert-like” events by the Bundesfinanzhof (BFH).

-Live performances by house and techno DJs have been officially recognised as ‘concerts’ by Germany’s Federal Fiscal Court, slashing the tax paid on live electronic music events to 7%.
+Live performances by house and techno DJs were officially recognised as ‘concerts’ by Germany’s Federal Fiscal Court, slashing the tax paid on live electronic music events to 7%.

-- November: German government announcing more support for self-employed and the culture and event industry in Germany by extending bridging aid.
+- November 2020: the German government announced more support for self-employed and the culture and event industry in Germany by extending bridging aid.
 Self-employed were to receive one-off grant of up to €5,000 which was to be paid out quickly and in an "unbureaucratic" way.
 More here.